dabbler0/hack-per-day/_posts/2014-04-15-crowdsourced-banter.md

 [http://crowdsourced-banter.appspot.com](http://crowdsourced-banter.appspot.com)

-*Note*: there are currently NO conversation paths you can add to on this demo.
-This means you won't be able to do anything.
-Wait a day or so, I'll add some seeds.

 ## Conception
 A hack inspired by [this xkcd][xkcd] and [The Social Network][snetwork].
 I want to do something webcomicky without doing anything.
 This'll be done by having the whole "comic" be a self-moderating forum where people suggest responses for a script of witty banter.
 Voting up/down will be done by Social Network-style comparison using [Elo's chess ranking algorithm][elo].
 At the end of every day we'll prune all the bad stuff and ultimately get a tree of some good, dry witty banter.